secretstartups/handbook/customer-success/solutions-architects/sa-practices/value-stream-assessments/index.html.md

 ### Qualify

-Value stream assessments(VSA) require a non-trivial investment of time by both the GitLab field teams and our prospects and customers.
+Value stream assessments require a non-trivial investment of time by both the GitLab field teams and our prospects and customers.
 To ensure the appropriate return on this investment of time, the opportunities should meet the following criteria:

 - We have a strong relationship with an executive sponsor
 - The opportunity has a Net ARR value of over $500k